Alejandro: That's an easy one. Mister... Brother... Father Kin... Jin... Hoofer? (Beat) So I have a bad memory! What does that prove?

 - Searching utilizes this for drama- a father realizes that he doesn't know anything about his daughter after she goes missing.

-- Discworld: Moist von Lipwig is so forgettable his mother often came back from school with the wrong child, which greatly helps him as a professional conman.
+- Discworld: Moist von Lipwig is so forgettable his mother often comes back from school with the wrong child, which greatly helps him as a professional conman.

 - Whateley Universe: Referenced in Silent Nacht (Chapter 5), with Mr. Magic: